 Transgendered isn’t a word generally found within the contemporary trans community in much the same way homosexualed isn’t a word generally found in the gay community.
 Transgender is generally an adjective or (much less commonly) a noun and not a verb.
 Likewise, transgendering and transgenderism are terms generally only found in anti-trans literature in the same way that homosexualing and homosexualism are generally only found in anti-gay literature.

-LGBT people aren’t an ideology, philosophy or dogma, and so framing LGBT people as an ism is generally frowned upon.
-Likewise, we are LGBT people, not people who engage in the LGBT lifestyles.
+LGBT people aren’t an ideology, philosophy, or dogma, and so framing LGBT people as an ism is generally frowned upon.
+Likewise, we are LGBT people, not people who engage in an LGBT lifestyle.
 Therefore, when talking about LGBT people, I tend to not add ing or ed to the end of our identity terms.

 What’s the difference between “sex” and “gender?”

 People can struggle with this distinction.
-It’s important to recognize that there is a distinction between a physical phenomena and our mental contextualization of that physical phenomena.
-In other words, “sex” attributes are aspects of human development as it relates to the ability to produce size-differentiated gametes.
-These can include (but are not limited to), genitals, genetics, epigenetics, neurology, endocrinology, etc. However, all our thoughts about what our “sex” attributes mean is “gender.”
+It’s important to recognize that there is a distinction between physical phenomena and our mental contextualization of that physical phenomena.
+In other words, “sex” is phenotype and genotype.
+However, all our thoughts about what our “sex” attributes mean is “gender.”

 Socially, gender is the mental contextualization of a human body as a sex attribute which, consequently, must fit into a binary mold.
 Socially, we don’t simply note that each body has X number of male and/or female sexed attributes; instead, we contextualize the entire body itself as a sex attribute.
 We might say that he was born a man because he was born with an acceptably long phallus.
 In our culture, an acceptably long phallus equates to male and thus, we culturally regard the entire body as itself “male.”